 Our certificate of incorporation authorizes the issuance of 100,000,000 shares of our common stock and 10,000,000 shares of preferred stock.
 In certain circumstances, the common stock as well as the awards available for issuance under the 2014, 2017, and 2018 Plans, can be issued by our board of directors, without stockholder approval.
 Any future issuances of such stock would further dilute the percentage ownership of us held by holders of preferred stock and common stock.
 In addition, the issuance of preferred stock may be used as an "anti-takeover" device without further action on the part of our stockholders, and may adversely affect the holders of the common stock.
 Our board of directors is authorized to create and issue from time to time, with stockholder approval, up to an aggregate of 10,000,000 shares of preferred stock of which 8,212,500 have been designated, in one or more series and to establish the number of shares of any series of preferred stock and to fix the designations, powers, preferences and rights of the shares of each series and any qualifications, limitations or restrictions of the shares of each series.
-Pursuant to the investor agreement to be executed by certain purchasers in this offering at our next meeting of stockholders (which we anticipate to hold within a few weeks after the closing of this offering), such s tockholders will agree to vote in favor of an increase the number of authorized shares of common stock and effect a reverse stock split of our common stock, which if approved by our shareholders will effectively increase the number of shares of common stock available for issuance.
-In addition, pursuant to the investor agreement, the investors will agree to vote at our next meeting of stockholders in favor of the creation blank check preferred stock, which if approved by our shareholders, will provide our board of directors the right to create preferred stock with rights preferences and designations as determined by our board of directors without additional stockholder approva
+Pursuant to the investor agreement to be executed by certain purchasers in this offering at our next meeting of stockholders (which we anticipate to hold within a few weeks after the closing of this offering), such stockholders will agree to vote in favor of an increase the number of authorized shares of common stock and effect a reverse stock split of our common stock, which if approved by our shareholders will effectively increase the number of shares of common stock available for issuance.
+In addition, pursuant to the investor agreement, the investors will agree to vote at our next meeting of stockholders in favor of the creation blank check preferred stock, which if approved by our shareholders, will provide our board of directors the right to create preferred stock may be used to issue series of preferred stock, or rights to acquire preferred stock, that could dilute the interest of,